by Andrew Frank | December 12, 2013 | Submit a Comment

 All of which begs the question, how do the natives – that is, digital marketers – cope with this influx of gilded fortune-seekers?
 They need a guide – someone who knows the changing territory.
 And perhaps some sort of map.

-Category: Advertising Cloud Data-Driven Marketing Disruption Media Strategic Planning Uncategorized Tags: Advertising, Data-Driven Marketing, digital marketing
+Category: Advertising Cloud Data-Driven Marketing digital marketing Disruption Media Strategic Planning Uncategorized Tags: Advertising, Data-Driven Marketing, digital marketing

 Each year around this time the analysts at Gartner go to work on a series of widely read reports called Hype Cycles that summarize the maturity and velocity of a staggering number of technologies.
 Spoiler alert: this year, we will introduce a new profile called “data-driven marketing” with a “transformational” benefit rating.